-Both are great, but they should be used in different applications.
+Both are great, but they should be used for different purposes.
 Coconut vinegar has a sweeter and richer taste, so it can dress up dishes with more complex flavors.
 On the other hand, apple cider vinegar gets its flavor from natural fermentation – an earthy tang that’s clean and light enough to work in dishes that you want to have a “cleaner” taste.
 The best advice?
-Experiment!
-Sometimes what sounds like “best practices” turn out to not be ideal for your dish (e.g., coconut vinegar on a balsamic vinaigrette).
+Try!
+Sometimes what sounds like “best practices” turn out to not be ideal for your dish (e.g., coconut vinegar on a balsamic).
 It all comes down to personal preference, which is why it always pays to try anything at least once before judging it as good or bad.

 Sure, but the flavor will be different.

 Cider vinegar is made from fermented apple cider that is allowed to turn into hard cider (with a specific yeast) and then diluted with water.
-The slow fermentation process gives way to a mellower taste than many other kinds of vinegar.
-In the UK, it’s mostly malt vinegar–in other countries, it might be wine and apple combined as well as various spices like turmeric and ginger added in for flavor.
+The slow fermentation process gives way to a more softened taste than many other kinds of vinegar.
+In the UK, it’s mostly malt vinegar–in other countries, it might be wine and apple mixed as well as various spices like turmeric and ginger added in for flavor.